Showing posts with label Gov. Show all posts

 Fighting Fraudulent and Inflated Medical Bills - Federal and State Websites Help Patients Fight Dishonest Charges

-Latest update: August 29, 2022.
-Page URL indicates original publication date; meanwhile, times change and the updates continue.
+Latest update: December 1, 2024.
+Page URL indicates original publication date; meanwhile, times change, and the updates continue.

 These websites will actually help you when a medical entity victimizes you with inflated or outright fraudulent medical bills and/or denied insurance claims.